-Sorting out consumer complaints before they get to the TIO, or at an early stage in our process, is good for your consumers, and reduces your TIO fees.
+Sorting out consumer complaints before they get to the Telecommunications Industry Ombudsman, or at an early stage in our process, is good for your consumers, and reduces your TIO fees.
 We recommend:

 - keeping the consumer up to date with the progress of the complaint

 - trying to resolve a new complaint as quickly as possible

 - writing a letter to the consumer if they are not satisfied with the resolution you have offered, and clearly explaining your reasoning

 - avoiding the use of technical jargon with consumers and Telecommunications Industry Ombudsman officers, since the customers may receive a copy of any correspondence you send to us